VolcaTech/cryptoxmas.xyz/README.md

-# 🎁 Christmas Cards & Gifts on Ethereum 🎺
+# 🎁 Crypto Christmas [WIP] 🎺

-## Send NFT Christmas Cards & Gifts via links
+## Send Christmas Cards & Gifts with anyone

-Eth2 allows to send ether to anyone even without Ethereum wallet.
-The receiver will get the special link and be verified using phone number.
-The only requirement for you as a sender to have the Web3 compatible Ethereum wallet with sufficient balance and the phone number of the person you are willing to send ether to.
-You will need to share a special message with the receiver with the link containing all the instructions, following which he or she will download the wallet (or use existing one) and receive assets to it.
+Using the eth2.io technology you can generate a simple URL, sendable to anyone — just like a text message.
+The receiver simply opens the link, gets forwarded to install a wallet and receive the Christmas Card (ERC721 token) and (optionally) ETH.
+The Christmas Card and ETH are securely hold in an escrow smart contract, until the receiver claims them.
+If nobody claims the crypto, you can just claim it back yourself.

-## Save the Christmas for people in need
+## Donate tokens to people in need

-## How it works
+You can attach an Etheruem or ERC20 donation to a Charity DAO, saving the christmas for the people most in need.

 ## Based on the eth.io technology
 * [Sending demo](https://www.youtube.com/watch?v=FeqQyFrmptA)